AloshkaD/CarND-BehavioralCloning-P3/README.md

 #### Network Breakdown

 The network architecture I ultimately chose is a simple 4-layer convolutional neural network with 4 fully connected layers along with 10% dropout after flattening the data as well as after the first FC layer.
-The led to a grand total of 1,776,379 features.
+This led to a grand total of 1,776,379 parameters.

 I leveraged [Keras' Lamda layer](https://keras.io/layers/core/#lambda) as my input layer to normalize all input features on the GPU sinces it could do it much faster than on a CPU.